GabrielAlmeidaFlores/AWS-Certified-Associate/Global Services Discovery and Content Delivery/README.md

 One of the key advantages of weighted routing is its flexibility in directing traffic based on business needs.
 For example, a company can assign a higher weight to a primary server and a lower weight to a backup server, ensuring most requests go to the primary resource while keeping the backup available if needed.
 Similarly, during application rollouts, traffic can be incrementally shifted to a new version by adjusting the weights, allowing controlled testing and reducing the risk of failures.

 Weighted routing can be combined with Route 53 health checks to improve reliability.
 If a resource becomes unhealthy, Route 53 automatically removes it from DNS responses, ensuring that only healthy resources receive traffic.
 This makes weighted routing a useful solution for managing traffic distribution, performing canary deployments, and maintaining high availability in cloud-based applications.

+#### Latency-based routing

+Latency-based routing in Amazon Route 53 is a DNS routing policy that directs user requests to the AWS region with the lowest latency.
+When a client queries a domain, Route 53 evaluates the network latency between the user's location and multiple AWS regions, then returns the IP address of the resource that provides the fastest response time.
+This helps optimize performance by reducing delays and improving the user experience.

+Latency-based routing is particularly useful for global applications that serve users from multiple geographical locations.
+By directing users to the nearest and fastest-performing region, it minimizes network lag and enhances application responsiveness.
+This approach is commonly used for services such as web applications, APIs, and content delivery networks that require low-latency interactions.

+To ensure reliability, latency-based routing can be combined with Route 53 health checks.
+If a resource in the lowest-latency region becomes unhealthy, Route 53 automatically removes it from DNS responses and directs traffic to the next best-performing region.
+This ensures that users always connect to the most responsive and available endpoint, maintaining high availability and optimal performance for distributed applications.